-Dean of Student Life
+Dean of Students

-Marye House; 1st floor; 540/654-1200
+University Center, 3rd Floor; 540/654-1200

-The Office of the Associate Vice President for Student Affairs and Dean of Student Life addresses concerns with most out-of-class issues and is the contact for "dean's certification forms" for various post-graduate or transfer applications.
-Student Life focuses on providing information for the acquisition of interpersonal and leadership skills; for service to others; for self-discipline and adherence to agreed-upon community values.
+The Office of the Associate Vice President for Student Affairs and Dean of Students oversees student engagement and addresses concerns with most out-of-class issues.
+The office focuses on providing information for the acquisition of interpersonal and leadership skills; for service to others; and for self-discipline and adherence to agreed- upon community values.
 This office facilitates involvement in out-of-class experience and the acquisition of skills and abilities for life-long learning, and for living a healthy, productive, and creative life.
-This site also provides contacts for resources and services extended through Student Life and its affiliate offices.
+The office also serves as the contact for "dean's certification forms" for various post-graduate or transfer applications.